swcarpentry/python-novice-inflammation/episodes/12-cmdline.md

 > >         print('total: %d' % sum_nlines)
 > >
 > > def count_file(filename):
-> >     '''count the number of lines in a file'''
+> >     """count the number of lines in a file"""
 > >     f = open(filename,'r')
 > >     nlines = len(f.readlines())
 > >     f.close()
 > >     return(nlines)
 > >
 > > def count_file_like(file_like):
-> >     '''count the number of lines in a file-like object (eg stdin)'''
+> >     """count the number of lines in a file-like object (eg stdin)"""
 > >     n = 0
 > >     for line in file_like:
 > >         n = n+1